asweigart/blankeditor/README.md

-# blankeditor
+Blank Editor Files

-Code used in the Blank Editor screencast
+Code used in the Blank Editor screencast. https://www.twitch.tv/alsweigart